Paul L. Troast

-Biography
+Background

-Born on November 19, 1894, in Garfield, New Jersey, Troast grew up in Passaic, New Jersey and graduated from Passaic High School in 1908, where he met his future wife, the former Eleanor Mahony; he had been president of his senior class and she had been vice president.
+Born on November 19, 1894, in Garfield, New Jersey, Troast grew up in Passaic, New Jersey, and graduated from Passaic High School in 1908, where he met his future wife, the former Eleanor Mahony; he had been president of his senior class and she had been vice president.

+Career

 New Jersey Turnpike

 In January 1949, Governor of New Jersey Alfred E. Driscoll nominated Troast as the first of the three commissioners for the newly formed Turnpike Authority.

 In an August 1949 press release as chairman of the Turnpike Authority, Troast emphasized that the construction of the turnpike within two years would provide a superhighway that would alleviate congestion on existing roadways in the heavily industrialized northeastern portion of the state.
-Emphasizing the need for speed in completing the project within his self-imposed two-year deadline, Troast posted a sign on his office ddor that read "The Turnpike Must Be Done By Nov.
+Emphasizing the need for speed in completing the project within his self-imposed two-year deadline, Troast posted a sign on his office door that read "The Turnpike Must Be Done By Nov.
 '51".